Aliases for DNM2 Gene

 GeneCards Summary for DNM2 Gene

 DNM2 (Dynamin 2) is a Protein Coding gene.
-Diseases associated with DNM2 include dnm2-related intermediate charcot-marie-tooth neuropathy and lethal congenital contracture syndrome 5.
+Diseases associated with DNM2 include charcot-marie-tooth disease, dominant intermediate b and lethal congenital contracture syndrome 5.
 Among its related pathways are Signaling by FGFR and Signaling by FGFR.
 GO annotations related to this gene include GTP binding and protein kinase binding.
 An important paralog of this gene is MX1.

 UniProtKB/Swiss-Prot for DNM2 Gene